 Just because we aren’t physically in the same location doesn’t mean we can’t connect and collaborate with teammates.
 Remote workers can maintain visibility with colleagues by scheduling regular check-ins and planning virtual coffee breaks and happy hours.

 Collectively, we are experiencing the same thing.
 So, talk with your teammates about work (obviously), but also try to get to know coworkers on a personal level.
-We can all emphasize with each other, and it’s important to demonstrate support during a difficult time where there are still many unknowns.
+We can all empathize with each other, and it’s important to demonstrate support during a difficult time where there are still many unknowns.
 In doing this, we can create stronger bonds and build more sustainable relationships with the rest of the team—maybe in ways we wouldn’t otherwise have.

 Set up regular video calls to connect with coworkers.
 Congratulate someone on a job well done.
 Create a recurring online town hall meeting where all staff hear company updates and land a plan to stay productive in our new reality.